ROCm/hipSPARSE/docs/howto/using-hipsparse.rst

 HIP stream management
 =====================

-HIP kernels are always launched in a queue (also known as stream).
-If you do not explicitly specify a stream, the system provides and maintains a default stream, which you cannot create or destroy.
+HIP kernels are always launched in a queue (also known as a stream).
+If you don't explicitly specify a stream, the system provides and maintains a default stream, which you cannot create or destroy.
 However, you can freely create new streams (using :cpp:func:`hipStreamCreate`) and bind them to the hipSPARSE handle using :ref:`hipsparse_set_stream_`.
 The hipSPARSE routines invoke HIP kernels.